Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/adding-multiple-attributes-with-kramdown.md

 ## Inline element IALs

 For inline elements, you can add the IAL right after the element.
-In this example you’ll see attributes are merged with any standard values.
+In this example, you’ll see attributes are merged with any standard values.

 ```markdown
 This is a paragraph of text with an *italic*{:class="subtle"} word.